-Science Source is excited to welcome three talented paleoartists—Simone Zoccante, Gustavo Higón, and Mohamad Haghani to our collection.
+Science Source is excited to welcome three new paleoartists—Simone Zoccante, Gustavo Higón, and Mohamad Haghani to our collection.
 Each brings prehistoric creatures to life while recreating Earth’s ancient landscapes with the latest scientific insights.

 Simone Zoccante, an Italian artist with nearly a decade of experience, has become a leading figure in contemporary paleoart.
 His crisp, highly detailed digital style merges scientific accuracy with a striking modern look.
 Featured here is his Spinosaurus, a dinosaur built for aquatic hunting, with a crocodile-like tail for propulsion, dense bones that kept it submerged, and a sail that may have aided swimming or served as display.
 Altogether, these traits made it one of the best swimmers of land-dwelling dinosaurs.